yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 As part of our software development life cycle we constantly review our API Management offering.

-Please note that the following capabilities have been deprecated:
+The following capabilities have been deprecated:

-* Since the API Gateway already supports the industry standard Internet Content Adaption Protocol (ICAP), we will remove the existing embedded Anti-Virus scanners from the November 2020 release.
+* API Gateway already supports the industry standard Internet Content Adaption Protocol (ICAP), so from the November 2020 release we will remove the existing embedded Anti-Virus scanners:
     * McAfee
     * Sophos
     * Clam AV

-Content scanning is still  supported via the provided ICAP filter which provides out-of-the-box integration with ICAP capable servers provided by Symantec, McAfee, OPSWAT and others, promoting ease of deployment and operational control.
+    Content scanning is still supported using the ICAP filter, which provides out-of-the-box integration with ICAP-capable servers provided by Symantec, McAfee, OPSWAT and others, promoting ease of deployment and operational control.

 ## Removed features

 <!-- Add features that are removed here -->

-In able to stay current and align our offerings with customer demand and best practices Axway may discontinue support for some capabilities.
+To stay current and align our offerings with customer demand and best practices, Axway might discontinue support for some capabilities.

 As part of this review, the following capabilities have been removed:

 * API Tester - For testing APIs, it is recommended to use alternative tools, such as Postman, SoapUI, or API Fortress.
 * RAML support - RESTful API Modeling Language (RAML) support has been removed in favour of widely-adopted standards like Swagger and OpenAPI 3.
-* A security issue with the `api/portal/v1.3/users` API means that the behaviour has changed.
+* A security issue with the `api/portal/v1.3/users` API means that the behavior has changed.
 This API now returns all organizations for the API Admin role only.
 Previously, all organizations were returned for all roles.
-* The export back-end API functionality converts all API formats to Swagger 1.
-With the introduction of OAS3 API Manager now uses the `io.swagger.parser.v3.swagger-parser-v3:2.0.16` and `io.swagger.swagger-parser:1.0.48` libraries during the import process.
+* The functionality to export back-end APIs converts all API formats to Swagger 1.
+With the introduction of OAS3, API Manager uses the `io.swagger.parser.v3.swagger-parser-v3:2.0.16` and `io.swagger.swagger-parser:1.0.48` libraries during the import process.
 This means that the export of back-end APIs is not supported for OAS3 or WSDL APIs, as this functionality relied on custom code in the old parser that is no longer available.

 ## Fixed issues